AtlasOfLivingAustralia/api-gateway/README.md

 Both user and applications will be registered as "users" in the [UserDetails](https://github.com/atlasoflivingaustralia/userdetails) app.
 Roles will be assignable to applications in the same way they are currently assigned to users.
-An application will need to create an ALA account to obtain an API key which will be used.
+An application will need to create an ALA account to obtain an API key which will be sent with each request.

 # Legacy API Keys